splunk/public-o11y-docs/admin/apm-billing-usage/apm-system-limits.rst

 .. meta::
   :description: Splunk APM has system limits that help ensure good performance, stability, and reliability.
 These limits also protect the Splunk APM multi-tenant environment.
 Exceeding these limits might degrade your Splunk APM experience.

+.. note:: This topic describes general aspects of your usage and consumption.
+For more detailed billing-related queries, contact your Splunk Account Team.

 Splunk APM has system limits that help ensure good performance, stability, and reliability.
 These limits also protect the Splunk APM multi-tenant environment.
 Exceeding these limits might degrade your Splunk APM experience.

 .. _subscription-apm: